KaizerEntropy/Python-Adv-Oops-Project/semantic_query_compressor/README.md

 3. **Similarity Scoring**
    The current scorer uses TF-IDF cosine similarity between `original_output` and `compressed_output`.
 This is a standard lexical semantic proxy and returns a bounded score between `0` and `1`.

-Later, you can replace the lightweight AMR-inspired compressor with a full AMR parser, sentence embeddings, abstractive summarization, or an LLM-based summarizer.

 ## File Structure